mchen26/tt10-vga-crossyroad/README.md

 - [Read the documentation for project](docs/info.md)

+## Project Overview

+Building a VGA crossyroad game on a custom 130nm ASIC

 ## What is Tiny Tapeout?

 Tiny Tapeout is an educational project that aims to make it easier and cheaper than ever to get your digital and analog designs manufactured on a real chip.